roldanmoncada/Challenge-03-JS-PW-Repo/README.md

 # Challenge-03-JS-PW-Repo

 ## <ins>Description: </ins>
     This challenge is to create a random password generator that is secure according to the acceptance criteria.
-The code for the challenge is rather straightforward in terms of functionality but I am having a very hard time with the prompt boxes portion of it. ~~Will update with more as it comes.~~
+The code for the challenge is rather straightforward in terms of functionality but I am having a very hard time with the prompt boxes portion of it.

     Revisiting this after project 1.
 There was a lot of issues here that I saw and had help with from an AskBCS assistant.
 Used const and didn't call the function properly.
 Funny to revisit this after day 1 of node.js where Byron taught us about arrow functions officially.
 The website now works as expected.
 Woo!